rileydcampbell/encrypted-file-sharing/README.md

 Section 1: System Design

-User Struct: contains the username, private asymmetric decryption key, private digital signature key, a fileTable UUID, and a fileTableKey. (uuid.new and fileTableKey is randomBytes) uuidAndFileKey Struct: contains a FileLoc UUID and a FileKey (uuid.new and randomBytes) FileTable Struct: contains a mapping from filename to uuidAndFileKey struct File Struct: contains a mapping from index to uuidAndFileKey struct FileCompartment Struct: contains bytes getKeys(masterKey): HMACs master key with “this is HMAC Key” to get HMACKey and HMACs masterKey with “this is SYM Encrypt key” to get symmetric encryption key.
-Returns both keys.
+User Struct: contains the username, private asymmetric decryption key, private digital signature key, a fileTable UUID, and a fileTableKey. (uuid.new and fileTableKey is randomBytes) <br />
+uuidAndFileKey Struct: contains a FileLoc UUID and a FileKey (uuid.new and randomBytes) <br />
+FileTable Struct: contains a mapping from filename to uuidAndFileKey struct <br />
+File Struct: contains a mapping from index to uuidAndFileKey struct <br />
+FileCompartment Struct: contains bytes <br />
+getKeys(masterKey): HMACs master key with “this is HMAC Key” to get HMACKey and HMACs masterKey with “this is SYM Encrypt key” to get symmetric encryption key.
+Returns both keys. <br />
 AuthenticatedEncryption(masterKey, msgToEncrypt): calls getKeys(masterKey) uses the symKey to encrypt msg and appends the HMAC(hmacKey, encryptedMsg).
-Returns this.
+Returns this. <br />
 Authenticated Decryption(masterKey, msgToDecrypt): calls getKeys(masterKey) to get symKey and HMACKey.
 Checks if HMACEqual(encryptedMsg, HMACofEncryptedMsg) is true, if so it decrypts the msg with SymKey and returns the decrypted msg.

 Section 2: Summary of Encryption Scheme